Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Introduction

 This lack of robust and comprehensive resources highlights a pressing need for the development of advanced tools and datasets to support linguistic processing and computational analysis of historical Turkish texts.

 In this pioneering study, we aim to make a comprehensive approach to text analysis of historical Turkish from multiple perspectives and set a foundational starting point for NLP of historical Turkish texts.
 We provide several resources and models for this purpose.
-Our contributions are as follows: \begin{itemize} \item The HisTR\footnote{\url{https://huggingface.co/datasets/bucolin/HisTR}} dataset: The first named entity recognition (NER) dataset for historical Turkish, comprising 812 manually annotated sentences from the 17th to the 19th centuries. \item The OTA-BOUN\footnote{\url{https://huggingface.co/datasets/bucolin/OTA-BOUN\_UD\_Treebank}}\textsuperscript{,}\footnote{\url{https://github.com/UniversalDependencies/UD\_Ottoman\_Turkish-BOUN/tree/dev}} dependency treebank: The first manually annotated dependency treebank for historical Turkish.
+Our contributions are as follows: \begin{itemize} \item The HisTR\footnote{\url{https://huggingface.co/datasets/bucolin/HisTR}} dataset: The first named entity recognition (NER) dataset for historical Turkish, comprising 812 manually annotated sentences from the 17th to the 19th centuries. \item The OTA-BOUN\footnote{\url{https://huggingface.co/datasets/bucolin/OTA-BOUN_UD_Treebank}}\textsuperscript{,}\footnote{\url{https://github.com/UniversalDependencies/UD_Ottoman_Turkish-BOUN/tree/dev}} dependency treebank: The first manually annotated dependency treebank for historical Turkish.
 This treebank includes gold annotation of part-of-speech tags and dependency relations in 514 sentences coming from various literature works. \item Ottoman Text Corpus (OTC)\footnote{\url{https://huggingface.co/datasets/bucolin/OTC-Corpus}}: A clean text corpus spanning from the 15th to the 20th centuries, encompassing texts from various genres and suitable for diverse linguistic purposes. \item Transformer-based models trained for dependency parsing, part-of-speech tagging, and named entity recognition tasks, along with their evaluations, to serve as a benchmark for future research in the NLP of historical Turkish. \item The release of all the resources and models presented in this study along with the text pre-processing tools for historical Turkish, which have been made publicly available.\footnote{\url{https://huggingface.co/bucolin}} \end{itemize}

 The rest of the paper is organized as follows: Section 2 offers a review of related work on the NLP of historical Turkish.
-In Section 3, we introduce the resources developed in this study.
+Section 3 introduces the resources developed in this study.
 Section 4 outlines the NLP tasks that we focus on and explains the models trained for each task.
 Section 5 describes the experiments conducted and discusses the results.
 Finally, Section 6 concludes the paper.